sai-sp/IPL-2024-Data-Analysis-using-Pandas-and-Matplotlib/README.md

 # IPL Auction Data Analysis 2024

 Welcome to the IPL Data Analysis 2024 repository!
 This project provides a detailed analysis of the Indian Premier League (IPL) auction data for the 2024 season.
-The analysis includes insights into about -  """""
+The analysis includes insights into about -  Importing essential Pyhton Libraries, loading our Data and data glance.
+Numerical Analysis and Visualisation, converting Datatype of specifc column and Ploting on the Data worked.

 ## Table of Contents

 - [Introduction](#introduction)